pmuellr/jbuild/README.md

 example, in the example below, the "echo" function is used, which is one of the shelljs global functions.

+A handful of additional "global" functions are made available for your tasks, described below.

 example
 --------------------------------------------------------------------------------